amarao/ansible-flyway/README.md

 Installs and configures flyway commandline tool from http://flywaydb.org/getstarted/download.html.
 It installs files to /opt/flyway and creates symlink from /usr/bin/flyway to the binary in the /opt/flyway.

+Change: now role use ssl by default.
+Set `flyway_use_ssl: false` to fall back to HTTP.

 Requirements
 ------------